jimmywarting/node-domexception/README.md

 # DOMException
 An implementation of the DOMException class from NodeJS

-This package exposes the [`DOMException`](https://developer.mozilla.org/en-US/docs/Web/API/DOMException) class that comes from NodeJS itself. (including all of the deprecated legacy codes)
-NodeJS has it built in, but it's not globally available, and you can't require/import it from somewhere.
+NodeJS has DOMException built in, but it's not globally available, and you can't require/import it from somewhere.

-The only possible way is to use some web-ish tools that have been introduced into NodeJS that throws an error and catch the constructor.
-This way you will have the same class that NodeJS has and you can check if the error is a instance of DOMException.
+This package exposes the [`DOMException`](https://developer.mozilla.org/en-US/docs/Web/API/DOMException) class that comes from NodeJS itself. (including all of the legacy codes)
-The instanceof check would not have worked with a custom class such as the DOMException provided by domenic which also is much larger in size since it has to re-construct the hole class from the ground up.

-(plz don't depend on this package in any other environment other than node >=10.5)
+<sub>(plz don't depend on this package in any other environment other than node >=10.5)</sub>

 ```js
 import DOMException from 'node-domexception'